publishpress/publishpress.github.io/index.md

 ## Consistency!

-That is the goal.
+That is the goal, from the code to the processes.
 The most important principle we are pursuing as a team.

 ## Who we are

 Hello, we are the [PublishPress](https://publishpress.com) team.
 We create Professional Publishing Plugins for WordPress, and [we love Penguins](https://publishpress.com/brand/)!